shyampurk/HomeConv/README.md

 # Home Automation Virtual Agent
-A Chat Interface for sending Commands to Your Home via the Watson Conversation API
+A Chat Interface for sending commands to your home devices via the Watson Conversation API

-# Watson Conversation Service
+## Setup
+Before you try out this application, you will need to setup your Watson conversation service workspace and a PubNub BLOCK.

+PubNub BLOCK acts as the virtual agent and the code that runs within the BLOCK is [here](/block/main.js).
+Refer to this [README file](block/README.md) for setting up and executing your BLOCK.

 Follow the steps below to setup the conversation workspace and dialog.

+	- In the step description for conversation service, the word block refers to the dialog creation node.
+This is not to be confused with the word BLOCK which refers to the PubNub microservice.

+	- Pay attention to the step 4.2 where you have to copy the conversation workspace credentials into your BLOCK code.
+This is required for the virtual agent to correctly invoke the conversation service and decipher the commands.

+## Watson Conversation Service

 Step 1 : Log on to Bluemix with your IBM ID and go to catalog, and select "Conversation" under Watson services.
 ![alt-tag](https://github.com/shyampurk/HomeConv/blob/master/screenshots/conv_api/conv_api_1.png)